 Despite my doctors best efforts to put me onto other contraceptive options – including the coil and implant, I decided enough was enough.
 I was going to come off my safety net that is the pill.
 At 22 and having spent nearly a decade on a pill that controls hormones, emotions, moods, appetite and weight, I was rather nervous on what to expect.

 But you know what, it was rather liberating.

 To cry because I was generally upset rather than the poxy hormones having a kick at it.

 To laugh because I’m not so moody or uptight about the most ridiculous of situations.

 To feel human and not a Tasmanian devil ready to erupt at any given moment!

 To be a women.

-It may sound all a little melodramatic and to be honest I didn’t think coming off one tiny pill would have such effect on me.
-I will admit I was rather hoping my appetite would fall to minus and my body would resemble a model, but yano you can’t have it all!
+It may sound all a little melodramatic and to be honest I didn’t think coming off one tiny pill would have such effect on me, but surprisingly it has.
+Of course, I had hoped my my appetite would fall to minus and my body would resemble a model, but yano you can’t have it all!